VCUWrightCenter/TopExApp/README.md

 To control which set of documents are included int he TF-IDF matrix, use the Background Corpus drop down in the Cluster tab.
 By default, the Clustering corpus will be used if no Expansion Corpus is loaded, or, if an Expansion Corpus is loaded, the default is to use both for the background.
 If both corpora are used as background, the Expansion documents will be *appended* to the list of documents in the Clustering Corpus to create the Background Corpus for the TF-IDF matrix.
 Note that any documents uploaded as the Expansion Corpus are _NOT_ clustered.
 They are only used for creating the TF-IDF matrix.

-Finally, you have the option of using one corpus for clustering and a completely differnt corpus as the Background Corpus.
+Finally, you have the option of using one corpus for clustering and a completely different corpus as the Background Corpus.
 To do this, follow the directions for uploading the Clustering and Expansion Corpora above, then select "expansion" in the Background Corpus dropdown in the Cluster tab.
 This will ensure only the Expansion Corpus is used as the background.

 ### Import Previous Analysis <a name="usage12">

 Analyses can be saved into a TopEx formatted file.
 If you need to import an analysis file do the following:

- 1) Make sure you do not have any files loaded in the File Manager tab.
+ 1) _Make sure you do not have any files loaded in the File Manager tab!_ If you do, then hit your browser's reload button to clear all loaded data.
  2) Select the "Import/Export" tab in TopEx.
  3) Click on "Upload file for import".
  4) Navigate to the TopEx formatted file and click "Open".